Is Mayonnaise Safe During Pregnancy? (Updated 2026 Guide)

 - • Fresh mayo from farmers markets or specialty stores without pasteurization labels

-- • Mayo based salads left unrefrigerated for extended periods
+- • Mayonnaise based salads (potato salad, egg salad) left unrefrigerated for over 2 hours

 Most Common Ingredients in Mayonnaise Products